 For the purpose of our national and maternity investigations ‘family’ can include the individual involved in the investigation and anyone else with a direct and close relationship with that individual.

-This report will set-out our family engagement process.
-It will also summarise the feedback that we’ve received to date from the families who have been involved in our investigations.
+This report sets out our family engagement process.
+It also summarises the feedback that we’ve received to date from the families who have been involved in our investigations.

 The purpose is to share our family engagement process with other healthcare organisations involved in patient safety investigations.
 We hope to raise awareness of the value of an effective family engagement process in such investigations.

-- Describe HSIB’s approach to family engagement in our investigations and what has informed our practice.
+- Describes HSIB’s approach to family engagement in our investigations and what has informed our practice.

-- Describe what has worked well in our approach to family engagement.
+- Describes what has worked well in our approach to family engagement.

-- Summarise what families and staff tell us about our approach.
+- Summarises what families and staff tell us about our approach.

-- Explain what we have learned and plans for future work.
+- Explains what we have learned and plans for future work.

 You can tell us what you think about our healthcare safety investigations, reports and your experience of HSIB by filling out our online feedback form.